VA Disability Rating Reexaminations and Reevaluations

 - File a Notice of Disagreement (Board of Veterans Appeals Dockets)

 Results of VA Reexaminations and How to Respond

-There are several potential outcomes or results of a VA reexamination.
-Specifically, VA may find that your condition has worsened and as a result, your disability rating may actually be increased.
+There are several potential outcomes of a VA reexamination.
+Specifically, VA may find that your condition has worsened and as a result, your disability rating may be increased.
 VA can also determine that there is no change in your service-connected condition.
 In this case, your disability rating would not be reduced and therefore your monthly compensation amount would remain the same.
-However, VA may find that your service-connected condition has improved in which case your disability rating may be reduced.
+However, VA might find that your service-connected condition has improved, in which case your disability rating may be reduced.

 If the results of the VA reexamination are unfavorable, meaning VA found that the service-connected condition has improved, veterans have the right to challenge the results.
 Here, veterans can get an outside medical opinion from a private physician or healthcare provider.
 Additionally, veterans can submit lay statements outlining the onset, progression, and severity of their condition.
 Finally, veterans can write a letter to VA explaining why the examination provided was inadequate, if applicable.

 VA Disability Rating Reductions